-BIM CFO talks retailing in Turkey after the coup
+BIM CFO talks retailing in post-coup Turkey

 In the wake of terror attacks since March 2015 and tensions with Russia, the Turkish lira had already fallen by nearly 10 per cent against the euro and to a record low against the dollar.